Assessing your Amazon S3 security posture with Macie - Amazon Macie

 Storage and sensitive data discovery

-The statistics at the top of the dashboard indicate how much data you store in Amazon S3, and how much of that data Macie can analyze to detect sensitive data.
-For example:
+At the top of the dashboard, statistics indicate how much data you store in Amazon S3, and how much of that data Macie can analyze to detect sensitive data.
+The following image shows an example of these statistics for an organization with seven Macie accounts.

-Total S3 buckets – This field appears if your Macie account is a member of an organization.
-It indicates the total number of buckets in your inventory, including buckets that don't contain any objects.
+Total S3 buckets – This field appears if you have a member account in an organization.
+It indicates the total number of general purpose buckets in your inventory, including buckets that don't store any objects.

-• Storage – These metrics provide information about the storage size of objects in your bucket inventory:
+• Storage – These statistics provide information about the storage size of objects in your bucket inventory:

 • Classifiable – The total storage size of all the objects that Macie can analyze in the buckets.